 9. Stress colors based on their meanings

-Meanings of colors vary with culture, and designers should pick appropriate tones according to the culture and particular characteristics of their primary audience.
+Meanings of colors vary with culture, so designers should adapt tones to their primary audience.

-In Western society, for example, red signals danger or importance, black is negative, and white implies purity.
+In Western society, red signals danger or importance, black is negative, and white implies purity.

 10. Don’t ignore cultural context